 AI can help teams achieve more quickly and often more cost-effectively.
 We are beginning to see leading organizations create super teams using AI for predictive modeling, collaboration across long distances in real-time, and detecting patterns more quickly.

-The future of work will not just be about adopting new technology.
-There will be a significant focus on the employee experience.
-The six major workforce transformation trends that will shape the future of work in 2023 are the accelerated rates of digital transformation, the revamping of the digital workplace, the closing of the digital skills gap through employee re-skilling, the emergence of super teams leveraging AI, and the prioritization of flexibility in remote and hybrid work models.
+The future of work will not just be about adopting new technology or returning to the work.
+There will be a significant focus on the employee experience, engagement and retention.
+The six major workforce transformation trends that will shape the future of work in 2024 are the accelerated rates of digital transformation, the revamping of the digital workplace, the closing of the digital skills gap through employee reskilling, the emergence of super teams leveraging AI, and sustainable working practices in hybrid work models.